mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 **Note:** Genetic code 11 (translation table 11) is the standard code used for Bacteria, Archaea, prokaryotic viruses and chloroplast proteins.

-??? done "Which bacteriophage are we looking for?"
+??? done "1.
+Which bacteriophage are we looking for?"
 > CS_2284: A predicted complete *Clostridium* phage, belonging to the *Caudoviricetes* class, that can integrate into the host genome.